renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 }
 {% endhighlight %}

-The cases of a switch must be exhaustive, so it is impossible to forget to cover some case.
+The cases of a switch must be exhaustive, so it is impossible to forget to cover some case (the compiler makes sure of that).

 If it is not possible to enumerate all cases (because the type of the variable used in the switch has infinite values, for example), you can add an `else` clause:

 {% highlight ceylon %}
 switch("abc")